 Honors Courses

 MBA offers several courses in which Honors credit may be granted.
-These courses are designed to be highly rigorous and push the student beyond typical high school academic expectations.
+These courses are designed to be rigorous and push the student beyond typical high school academic expectations.
 Honors credits are weighted on a 5.0 scale, allowing a student’s GPA to advance beyond the typical 4.0 scale.
 A student receiving Honors credits has the potential to distinguish himself or herself by receiving a high GPA and thereby becoming eligible for additional academic awards.
 Honors credits are given for courses that meet the following criteria: 1) the course is taken above and beyond required courses/credits for graduation, 2) the course is taken for the entire school year, 3) the course is designed from a curriculum standpoint to push the student toward college-level rigor.

 Transfer Credits